Tuesday, 22 February 2022

 Oatmeal adds a healthy high-fibre twist to Chocolate Chip Cookies

-That said, the crisp, slightly chewy cookies are high in fibre (slowing down the absorption of sugar and aiding the digestion); the oatmeal adds a lovely nubbly texture that is very appealing.
+That said, the crisp, slightly chewy cookies are high in fibre (slowing down the absorption of sugar and aiding digestion) and the oatmeal adds a lovely nubbly texture that is very appealing.
 67 added orange zest and replaced vanilla with orange essence to add a hint of citrus.

-If there are children in the household, this recipe is very easy and perfect for encouraging kids to bake.
-Check that the ingredients have been measured out correctly before allowing them to proceed with mixing, forming and baking or freezing instructions.
-If they're using a hand - not a stand - mixer, they may need a hand at the end stages of mixing when the dough is very thick and a little unwieldy.
+This recipe is easy and perfect for encouraging newbies and kids to bake.
+Check that the individual ingredients have been measured out correctly (each in a separate small bowl or paper case) before proceeding with mixing, forming, baking and freezing.
+If using a hand mixer, a little help may be needed at the end stages when the dough is thick and a little unwieldy.

 Makes: about 40 med cookies